three women taking selfie with smartphone

 It’s uncommon for people to reach adulthood with severely crooked teeth, but it can happen for a myriad of reasons.
 A lack of dental visits due to childhood fear, for example, can cause this.
 You might be wondering, though, that once we reach adulthood without having the treatment to straighten our teeth, can we still benefit from the same treatments that children do to rectify these problems?

 After all, it is a rarity to see an adult with metal braces or a retainer.
 Luckily, the answer is, in fact, yes.
 All of the teeth straightening treatments that children can have can be used for adults, but it might take longer to see results because our bones are more solid, and teeth become slightly less pliable, but these treatments are still effective.
-Here are some of how a crooked smile can be treated in adulthood.
+Here are the top three popular ways a crooked smile can be treated in adulthood.

 They can also be removed easily for eating and to clean them and your teeth properly, which you cannot do with metal braces.
 Instead, with braces, you need to be much more careful with what you eat, and therefore this can significantly impact your quality of life, especially due to how long you might have to wear them.